algosup/2023-2024-project-3-virtual-processor-team-2/documents/functional/Functional Specification Document.md

       Example TextFile.aop
 ===================================

-MOV 1, 4
+mov 1, 4
-+ 4, 4   // + = mnemonic ADD from AT2-Assembly Language
+// + = mnemonic add from AT2-Assembly Language
++ 4, 4

 ===================================
    End of Example TextFile.aop